Academic Catalogs

 Thinking Skills – Students will think critically, which includes:

-1. Critical, creative and analytical thinking: Students will be able to reach decisions, solve problems, and make judgments and evaluations using critical, creative and analytical skills.
+1. Critical, Creative, and Analytical Thinking: Students will be able to reach decisions, solve problems, and make judgments and evaluations using critical, creative, and analytical skills.

 Social and Global Awareness – Students will demonstrate a measurable understanding of the world, which includes:

-1. Science and society: Students will apply critical thinking skills concerning the causes and effects of natural phenomena and will become familiar with the rational approach that researchers use to analyze data and formulate logical conclusions.
+1. Science and Society: Students will apply critical thinking skills concerning the causes and effects of natural phenomena and will become familiar with the rational approach that researchers use to analyze data and formulate logical conclusions.

 Personal Development and Responsibility – Students will demonstrate personal development and responsibility, which includes: